 Horse-riders and polo players will be in their element: there’s a stable of ponies and playing fields on site.
 If you’ve never played before, lessons are easy to arrange.

 At the hotel

-Swimming pool; private beach deck on Playa Vik José Ignacio; polo field; tennis courts; putting green; spa; sauna and steam room; small gym; organic gardens; horse-riding; watersports; DVD library; game room with pool, darts, a ping-pong table, Nintendo Wii and board games; free WiFi throughout.
+Swimming pool; private beach deck on Playa Vik José Ignacio; polo field; tennis courts; putting green; spa; sauna and steam room; organic gardens; horse-riding; watersports; DVD library; game room with pool, darts, a ping-pong table, Nintendo Wii and board games; free WiFi throughout.
 In rooms: flatscreen TV; DVD player; iPod dock; free minibar, bottled water and soft drinks.

 Our favourite rooms

 Master Suite VIK must be the master of the house’s preferred option when he’s in town – it’s a bold, masculine room with dark wood-panelled walls, a high roof, and an enormous corner terrace.
 Master Suite Seveso is its feminine counterpart, with floor-length coral curtains, dreamily beachy artworks, lime-washed beams, rafters and floorboards, and wonderful views of the plains.
 Book the Trujillo Suite if you’re into nudes – that’s all we’re saying.

 There’s a black-granite swimming pool in a courtyard at the back, with a grassy lawn on one side and wooden decks lined with loungers on the other.
 Guests can also swim in the lagoon.

 Painted in sultry tones of cerulean and burgundy, and hung with paintings of voluptuous bodies by artist Jose Trujillo, the spa is rather sophisticated.
 There's a sauna and steam room too, and guests are welcome to use the gym in sister stay Bahia Vik, around a 15-minute drive away.